Saint-Vin/Saint-Vin/README.md

 ---

-## 🚀 Featured Project
+##  Featured Project

-### ✈️ Travel Naija — Nigeria Tour & Vacation Booking App
+### ✈️ Travel Naija  Nigeria Tour & Vacation Booking App

-> *"Your comfort, safety, and experience — handled end to end."*
+> *"Your comfort, safety, and experience handled end to end."*

-**Travel Naija** is a full-featured travel booking app concept designed for Nigerians who want to explore the beauty of all **36 states** of Nigeria.
-The app handles everything from flight bookings, hotel accommodation, to guided tours — so users can focus on the experience, not the logistics.
+**Travel Naija** is a full featured travel booking app concept designed for Nigerians who want to explore the beauty of all **36 states** of Nigeria.
+The app handles everything from flight bookings, hotel accommodation, to guided tours, so users can focus on the experience, not the logistics.

 **Key features designed:**
 - 🗺️ Browse destinations across all 36 Nigerian states